MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 ![______](../../media/enhance-your-environment/audio-zones/037-voice-setting-folder.png)

 Why would you want up to seven different Voice Setting options for one Audio Zone?
 Different circumstances, and different Objects in the Audio Zone, may require different sets of audio qualities.

-You can set a default Voice Setting for the Zone in the Audio Zone component.
-Let's say we want voices outside of the Audio Zone to sound audible but muffled to anyone inside the Zone.
+You can set a default Voice Setting for an Audio Zone in the *Audio Zone* component.
+Let's say you apply an Audio Zone to a specific room in your experience and you want voices outside of the room to sound audible but muffled to anyone inside the room.
 For **Default Voice Selection*, we'll choose "Muffled".

 ![______](../../media/enhance-your-environment/audio-zones/038-muffled.png)

 However, if someone in the event turns on the Megaphone, we don't want attendees in our Audio Zone to hear that voice as sounding muffled; we want it heard clearly.
-This is, in fact, what happens; we have the "Megaphone" Voice Setting the Collection chosen for our Audio Zone, so the Zone switches to that Voice Setting while the Megaphone is on.
+Since we have the "Megaphone" Voice Setting the Collection that's chosen for our Audio Zone, the Zone switches to that Voice Setting if the Megaphone is turned on.

 ![______](../../media/enhance-your-environment/audio-zones/039-megaphone.png)

-Also, let's say you have a Media Player Object in the Audio Zone.
-When the Player is turned on, the "Media" Voice Setting becomes the active setting for the Audio Zone.
+Also, let's say you have a Media Player Object in the Audio Zone. this Object requires different sound settings than the ones supplied by the default Voice Setting for the Zone.
+When the Player is turned on, the "Media" Voice Setting becomes the active setting for the Zone.

 ![______](../../media/enhance-your-environment/audio-zones/040-media.png)

-How does this happen?
+What makes this happen?
 Each Voice Setting has a **Uses** property.
 The Collection attached to the Audio Zone contains a Voice Setting named *Media*.
-The "Uses" property for this Voice Setting is set to "Media.
+The "Uses" property for this Voice Setting is set to "Media".

 ![______](../../media/enhance-your-environment/audio-zones/041-uses.png)